Fivetran Platform Connector link

 message_data | The details of the event in JSON format. | STRING |

-table documentation.
+SOURCE_SCHEMA_METADATA table

 Column Name | Description | Data Type |